top of page

 Net Metering

-Typically, you must notify the utility company that you have expanded the PV system to update the interconnection agreement.
+Typically, you must notify the utility company you are adding solar panels to an existing system to update the interconnection agreement.
 However, beware that changes in net metering programs can impact how utility companies compensate your customers for the surplus electricity they supply to the power grid.

 For example, some states, including California, Arizona, Hawaii, and Nevada, decreased the amount they compensate customers for solar electricity.
 However, older solar systems are grandfathered into older versions of the net material program with more favorable terms.
 Expanding the array may cause your customer to have the new, less favorable net metering programs if this is the case.